Best Unlimited Phone Plans for Seniors in 2026, Tested and Reviewed

 Current Deal: Mint Mobile frequently offers promotional pricing for new customers.
 Check their website for the latest deals on multi-month plans and device discounts!

-Not only is the Mint 55+ plan extremely affordable, but it also comes with great perks.
-Your plan offers free calls to the U.K. and Canada, a mobile hotspot, and 5G access at no extra cost.
-Plus, Mint Mobile has a sizable nationwide network and a team of MINTech Advisors who can help answer any questions.
+Mint Mobile’s plans also come with great perks.
+Your plan offers free calls to Canada and Mexico, a mobile hotspot, and 5G access at no extra cost.
+Plus, Mint Mobile has a sizable nationwide network (powered by T-Mobile's network) and a team of MINTech Advisors who can help answer any questions.

 Pros & Cons:Pros About Mint Mobile